will-clarke/blog/_posts/2014-10-06-getting-started-with-jekyll.md

 Jekyll's main selling point is that it integrates text files well into a static site.

-It's simple to use and set up:
+It's simple to use and set up out of the box:

     ~ $ gem install jekyll
     ~ $ jekyll new my-awesome-site